hurchalla/factoring/README.md

 ![Alt text](images/cycle5.jpg?raw=true "Greek rho symbol")

 EPR is a high performance, easy to use factoring and primality checking C++ library (header-only) for any integer up to 128 bits in size.
-At the time of this writing, EPR easily provides one of the fastest factoring functions available to you for 64 bit integers (i.e. types int64_t and uint64_t).
+At the time of this writing, EPR can provide you with one of the fastest factoring functions known for 64 bit integers (i.e. types int64_t and uint64_t).
 Note that for good performance you *must* ensure that the standard macro NDEBUG is defined when compiling - see How to use the library.

 The name EPR is an acronym for Ecm and Pollard-Rho, since those are the two main algorithms this library uses for factoring.
 It's also a play on [Einstein-Podolsky-Rosen](https://en.wikipedia.org/wiki/EPR_paradox) for fun ([for now](https://en.wikipedia.org/wiki/Shor%27s_algorithm)).